March 8, 1846

 The newspaper itself contains important news from Texas (the legendary Sam Houston was elected a senator) and Mexico (Mexican War), a new mail route listing numerous Florida cities and towns, and also several Runaway Slave notices with illustrations.
 I especially like the early Florida advertisements and businesses, and of course, the many ads for “cure-alls” – pills and potions that would supposedly cure every known disease from coughs to cancer!

-As far as we can tell from our resources, this is probably the sole surviving issue of this particular date.
+As far as we can tell from our resources, this is in all likelihood the sole surviving issue of this particular date.
 The ultimate early Florida newspaper for a collector, or one of the best and most thoughtful gifts anyone could give to a family member, friend or business associate.
 And, a priceless conversation piece?
 Your friends will be absolutely astonished!

 The New York Times